jsliang/sublime-pelican/README.md

 * **force_slug_regeneration_on_save** (default: `false`)

-  By default, auto generation of slug does not work if a slug has already defined in the article.
+  By default, auto generation of slug does not work if a slug has been defined in the article.
   Set to `true` to force slug regeneration on save.

 * **article_filename_filter** (default: `"\\.(md|markdown|mkd|rst)$"`)